ellonamac/MemDia/README.md

 <script src="memdia.js"></script>
 ```

-Write code in an element with class `memdia`:
+Write your diagram specification in any element with class `memdia`:

 ``` html
 <div class="memdia">